Influenza (the flu) is a contagious disease caused by a virus. It is spread by coughing, sneezing, or respiratory secretions.

 - As much as possible, avoid close contact with people who are sick.

-Educate Yourself About the Seasonal Flu
+- CDC: About the Flu

 - Vaccine Effectiveness: How Well Do the Flu Vaccines Work?

 - Thimerosal in Vaccines